Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2016/06/students-design-their-own-ideas-for%20learning-at-eth.md

 The results of their work will be presented at the annual Innovedum event on December 6 th , attended by all persons interested in teaching and learning innovation at ETH, including the Rector.

 “I can hardly wait to see the fantastic results of the students,” says Johannes Suter, the VSETH Teaching Commission representative and a member of the Student Innovedum Working Group.
 “I know that students often have great ideas for developing our learning environment.
 Now we have the opportunity to make these a reality.”

-For more information please contact Karin Brown, project leader, by telephone (+41 44 633 84 04 or email ( ).